TheLeftExit/Rambles.ASP/README.md

 Title: Home
 Date: 12/26/2021 # If specified, the page is added to the footer and sorted by this value.
 HeaderIndex: 0 # If specified, the page is added to the header and sorted by this value.
+HideFooter: true # If explicitly set to true, removes the footer from the page.
 ---
 Markdown-formatted page content
 ```